hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ![](img/FriendsList/16.png)

-* And that there is a new document in the *playerFriends* collection, with this request marked as "pending".
+* You should also see that there is a new document in the *playerFriends* collection, with this request marked as "pending".
 We'll use the *requestId* from the message above to either accept or decline the friend request:

 ![](img/FriendsList/17.png)